damurashov/MadCV/README.md

-embedded software developers do, that being developing, debugging, and maintaining firmware, bringing up MCUs, porting software, debugging hardware using testing equipment such as logic analyzers, multimeters, and scopes, soldering (that includes SMD).
+embedded software developers do, that being developing, debugging, and maintaining firmware, bringing up MCUs, porting software, debugging hardware using testing equipment such as logic analyzers, multimeters, and scopes, soldering (that includes SMD), working with schematics.
 I also possess some skills in application development, which enables me to test some pieces of functionality (such as connectivity) right on the bench.

 I speak fluently, so conducting an interview in English would not be an issue.